mikage-emu/3dbrew/content/3DS_Development_Unit_Software.md

 <!-- -->

-- <A> Create Dummy BOXes - Creates dummy BOXes to fill any unused slots.
+- &lt;A&gt; Create Dummy BOXes - Creates dummy BOXes to fill any unused slots.
   (does not overwrite any present slots)

 <!-- -->

-- <X> Delete BOXes - Deletes all of the BOXes from the slots.
+- &lt;X&gt; Delete BOXes - Deletes all of the BOXes from the slots.

 <!-- -->

-- <START> CEC Filter Reset - Resets 8-hour per source rate limit.
-The [StreetPass driver](CECD "wikilink") runs a [ENVINFO](Configuration_Memory#ENVINFO "wikilink") check to verify independently whether the console is not retail before applying this.
+- &lt;START&gt; CEC Filter Reset - Resets 8-hour per source rate limit.
+The
+  [StreetPass driver](CECD "wikilink") runs a [ENVINFO](Configuration_Memory#ENVINFO "wikilink") check to verify independently whether the console is not retail before applying this.